cs-ed/ed-tech-plan-megfontaine/README.md

   During this time the instructor will use the digital displays to screen-share while providing a walkthrough of solutions and fielding student questions.
 * Lessons: Code.org, CodeHS, and teacher-created presentations/demos
-  The main portion of each lesson may take one of several formats: direct instruction, small group activities, or long-form projects.
+  The main portion of each lesson may take one of several formats: <u>direct instruction </u>, <u>small group activities</u>, or <u>long-form projects</u>.

-  Direct instruction lessons will involve the instructor demonstrating skills or concepts through guided practice.
+ <u>Direct instruction</u> lessons will involve the instructor demonstrating skills or concepts through guided practice.
   This may take the form of a follow-along coding exercise paired with note-taking.
 The TV display will mirror the instructor's device, allowing students to watch as the instructor writes code.
 A projector will display notes or lecture slides to accompany the coding demo.

-  Small group activities typically consist of a guided lesson on Code.org.
-Students utilize online widgets, printed graphic organizers, and manipulatives to "learn by doing" as they explore the central lesson concept.
+  <u>Small group activities</u> typically consist of a guided lesson on Code.org.
+Students utilize online widgets, printed graphic
+  organizers, and manipulatives to "learn by doing" as they explore the central lesson concept.
 This type of lesson shifts between instructor-led, individual, and small group activities and discussions.
 Students may draw diagrams to illustrate vocabulary terms, or create physical models to illustrate computing concepts.

-  Long-form projects will entail written reflections or coding projects.
+  <u>Long-form</u> projects will entail written reflections or coding projects.